What Is the Difference Between a Month-By-Month Lease and a Fixed-Term Lease?

 Depending on your needs as a renter, you may prefer a month-by-month lease or a fixed-term lease.
 Each has its advantages and disadvantages.

 The type of lease you choose typically is determined by how much flexibility and mobility you desire.
-This article covers the basic differences to help you make an informed decision when selecting a rental property.
+This article covers the basic differences to help you make an informed decision about a month-by-month or fixed-term lease when selecting a rental property.

 Month-By-Month Leases: An Overview

 A month-by-month lease is also referred to as a "month-to-month lease" or "month-to-month rental."
 It is an arrangement where the lease may be altered or terminated by either party.
 Parties must give "proper notice" to end or change a lease, typically at least 30 days in advance.
-These rules can vary by state law, but this article offers a guide on general explanations of the lease types.
+These rules can vary by state law, but this article offers a guide on general explanations of these type of leases.

 This type of lease offers you more flexibility since you will not have to pay a penalty or lose a deposit if you decide you want to live elsewhere.
 However, the landlord may give you 30 days notice to: